 - a.
 Fill the oil tank each time you refill the fuel tank to ensure there will be sufficient oil for the chain whenever you start and run the saw. - b.
 Keep sawdust and debris cleaned from the oil holes in the guide bar to allow an adequate oil flow to the bar and chain. - c.
 Keep spilled and spattered oil wiped from the unit to avoid sawdust and debris build-up.
 Pay particular attention to oil on the fan housing and starter assembly to avoid overheating the engine. - d.
 It is normal for a small amount of oil to appear under the saw after the engine stops.
-This accumulation is oil drainage from the bar and chain when the unit is not in use.
+This is due to oil draining from the bar and chain when not in use.